Keep Items Loose in Your Recycling Container!

 Examine the Shape of Plastic Containers, Not the Numbers

 Currently, Rumpke can only accept plastic bottles and jugs, which are containers that have a top smaller than the bottom and often have a screw on lid.

 When it comes to metal and aluminum, only put the cans in your recycling container.
 While other types of metal can be recycled, you should take those non-can items directly to a specialized metal recycler.

-We’re here to help.
-Send us your recycling questions: via Facebook, Twitter, email or phone.
+Contact us or send us your recycling questions via Facebook, Twitter, email or phone.
+We’re here to help!

 Even expert recyclers have questions about recycling the right way.
 Rumpke, your recycling leader, wants to help.

 It’s important to only recycle items accepted in Rumpke’s program.
 Putting the wrong material into your recycling bin can cause big problems.
-Some items damage machines at the processing center, others pose hazards to employees or even prevent us from recycling other material.
+Some items damage machines at the processing center, while others such as batteries pose hazards to employees or even prevent us from recycling other material.

 Rumpke wants to make sure your recycling efforts count.
 In other words, we want to make sure your time and efforts ensure the intended result: positive environmental benefits for generations to come.